Privacy? What Privacy?

 "The majority of consumers have no clue about the breadth of the information about them, where their information is residing and who has access to it," says John Ulzheimer, president of The Ulzheimer Group, a credit reporting and identity-theft consultancy.

 How the norms have shifted.
 Until the mid-1990s, the conventional wisdom about privacy protection was, in essence, that information collected for one purpose shouldn't be used for another.
 The idea is rooted in a 1973 federal guideline, "Code of Fair Information Practices," which advocated consumer control and consent as core principles.

 After the Web opened up, we moved away from the notion of separating and guarding individual pieces of data to protect privacy.
 Now the prevailing goal seems to be to collect and combine nearly as much personal information as possible in the quest for profit.

 There's a growing movement against that trend, though, that CIOs should monitor.
-What people don't like is when companies combine personal data to reveal more than any single piece of information can, said Lee Rainie, director of the Pew Research Centre's Internet and American Life Project.
-"They are nervous, concerned that material might hurt them," he said.
+What people don't like is when companies combine personal data to reveal more than any single piece of information can, says Lee Rainie, director of the Pew Research Center's Internet and American Life Project.
+"They are nervous, concerned that material might hurt them," he says.

-Still, he noted that people fail to lock down their data out of ignorance or neglect, or sometimes because it's simply not possible.
+Still, he notes, people fail to lock down their data out of ignorance or neglect, or sometimes because it's simply not possible.

 To protect consumers from themselves and from overreaching companies, lawmakers are getting involved.
 In March, the Federal Trade Commission recommended that businesses make privacy protection their "default setting."
 Companies are asked to issue clearer explanations about what happens to consumer data and simplify the choices people are given for how their information is used.
 "Implementing these best practices will enhance trust and stimulate commerce," the FTC says.
 Congress, meanwhile, is writing "Do Not Track" and other privacy bills.